top of page

 • No. If this were a contaminated earth removal, it would look like a group of craters, not one perfectly geometrical 1150' by 50' 'F' shaped structure.

 • This hidden fortress was also in exact alignment with West Broad Street (Rt 40) over 1000 feet to its north.
-During the Civil War, a dirt road called the National Trail.
-Almost all Buildings are in line with the road.
-This may look east and west, but West Broad St. and the underground structure are six degrees off, proving it is in line with the trail, not longitude.
+During the Civil War, Rt 40 was a dirt road called the National Trail.
+Someone could argue the structure was aligned east and west, but Rt30 (West Broad St.) and this underground structure are six degrees off east and west, proving the structure aligned with the National Trail, not contamination removal.

 • The GM factory was on Georgesville Road, which did not exist during the Civil War.

-• However, for some reason, that factory is not aligned with Georgesville Road; it is also in perfect alignment with West Broad Street, well over 1000 feet to its north side.
+• However, for some reason, that factory is not aligned with Georgesville Road; it is also perfectly aligned with West Broad Street, well over 1000 feet to its north side.
 Its old brick facade faced Georgesville Road at an angle.
-GM's property was a full city block away from West Broad St. The GM factory was not designed to be seen from West Broad Street.
+GM's property was an entire city block away from West Broad St. The GM factory was not designed to be seen from West Broad Street.

 •